Class: Parse::JobSchedule

 Note:

-This collection is consumed by external scheduling tooling, not by Parse Server itself. #params is stored as a JSON string (not an Object) per the canonical Parse Server schema; use #parsed_params to decode.
-Master-key access is typically required.
+This collection is consumed by external scheduling tooling, not by Parse Server itself. #params is stored as a JSON string (not an Object) per the canonical Parse Server schema; use #parsed_params to decode. _JobSchedule is hardcoded master-key-only at Parse Server's REST layer (SharedRest.js) — CLP changes via Object.set_clp have no effect.

 The default schema for JobSchedule is as follows: